warestack/platform/CONTRIBUTING.md

 We appreciate and accept various contributions, such as:

-- New seeds for different technology stacks.
+- New blueprints for different technology stacks.
-- Improvements or updates to existing seeds.
+- Improvements or updates to existing blueprints.
 - Documentation updates and clarifications.
 - Bug fixes within the seed configurations or scripts.
 - Typo fixes.